ehildenb/pandoc-tangle/README.md

 First make sure to have the tool [Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) installed.
 It comes in some package on most Linux distros, and is available via Homebrew on MacOS.
-Then clone this repository, run `stack init`, followed by `stack build`, followed by `stack install`.
+Then clone this repository, run `stack setup`, followed by `stack build`, followed by `stack install`.
 It will copy an executable to `~/.local/bin` (or somewhere like that), which you can either copy to somewhere on your `PATH`, or symlink to from somewhere in your `PATH`.